RedhawkSDR/redhawksdr.github.io/content/manual/sandbox/python/working_with_components.md

                                             "shape":"square"})
 ```

-By default, the Sandbox launches the first component implementation whose entry point exists on the file system.
+By default, the Sandbox launches the first component implementation with an entry point that exists on the file system.
 A particular implementation may be specified by passing the implementation ID to the `impl` argument:

 ```py
 >>> siggen = sb.launch("rh.SigGen", impl="cpp")